Margudinh/satjs/README.md

 # SatJS
-Simple tax calcs for 🇲🇽
+Simple tax calcs for :mx:

 ## How to install?
 ```bash